CosmosDB/labs/dotnet/labs/09-troubleshooting-performance.md

 ## Examining Response Headers

 *Azure Cosmos DB returns various response headers that can give you more metadata about your request and what operations occurred on the server-side.
-The .NET SDK exposes many of these headers to you as properties of the ``ResourceResponse<>`` class.*
+The Java SDK exposes many of these headers to you as properties of the ``ResourceResponse<>`` class.*

 ### Observe RU Charge for Large Item

 1. Locate the using block within the **Main** method:

-    ```csharp
+    ```java
     using (CosmosClient client = new CosmosClient(_endpointUri, _primaryKey))
     {
         var database = client.GetDatabase(_databaseId);